skyformat99/flow-rt/doc/02_basics.md

 ### Junction
 Allows signals to transparently cross borders.
 This way spaces can be connected with each other.

+Junctions like entities have levels.
+The junction has to have a lower or equal level to reach an entity.

 ### Process
 Hosts m spaces.
 While a real OS process could in theory host multiple flow processes it is adviced to map 1:1.